Flone-dnb/GLSL-Shader-Includes/README.md

 # Combined Shader Language Parser

-Since HLSL and GLSL are kind of similar, using this simple parser you can avoid duplicating some shader code if you need to write both HLSL and GLSL shaders, here is a small example of what this parser does:
+Since HLSL and GLSL are kind of similar, using this simple parser you can avoid duplicating some shader code if you need to write both HLSL and GLSL shaders, here is a small example of what this parser can do:

 ```
 // input file

-#hlsl cbuffer frameData : register(b0, space5){
+#hlsl cbuffer frameData : register(b?, space5){   // <- `?` here tells the parser to assign a free index
-#glsl layout(binding = 0) uniform frameData{
+#glsl layout(binding = ?) uniform frameData{
     mat4 viewProjectionMatrix;
     vec3 cameraPosition;
 };